 All Wheel Drive

-The 2014 Hyundai Santa Fe is one crossover offered in two flavors.
-It's still available as a compact- to mid-size five-seat 'Sport' version, but it's also stepped up in size as a seven-seat family car–meant to replace the full-size Veracruz.
+The 2014 Hyundai Santa Fe remains one crossover nameplate, but it's not two flavors.
+There's the Santa Fe Sport, a compact- to mid-size five-seat version, or the full, seven-seat Santa Fe, a family-size model meant to replace the Veracruz.
 The Sport model is built in Georgia, while the larger model is imported from Korea.